top of page

 Before the pandemic

-If you're keeping up, there is obviously a lot that happened between my middle school years and COVID-19.
-For another day.
-Skipping forward a bit, in my pre global pandemic life, I was going out to eat quite often (maybe four times a week including takeout) and though I always had a love for baking, cooking was not something I explored much beyond chickpea pasta, the occasional scrambled egg, and some weekday lunch meal prep.
+Skipping forward a bit, in my pre pandemic life, I was going out to eat quite often (maybe four times a week including takeout) and though I always had a love for baking, cooking was not something I explored much beyond chickpea pasta, the occasional scrambled egg, and some weekday lunch meal prep.
 I had started to dabble a bit more over the years since college, but relied mostly on my favorite local spots for exciting food.
 Contrary to the advice I was given early on in my diagnosis, I found that it was sometimes easier to just remember how much insulin to dose with a familiar takeout or restaurant meal, rather than going through the trouble of calculating each ingredient myself for something I cooked at home.

-The pandemic has certainly taught a lot of lessons, and will continue to do so.
-One that I found quickly was my undiscovered love of cooking and a more intense love of baking than I realized I had in me.
-I began cooking almost every meal and baking once a week, only to feel frustrated with my inconsistent blood sugar.
+The pandemic certainly taught a lot of lessons, but one that I found quickly was my undiscovered love of cooking and a more intense love of baking than I realized I had in me.
+I began cooking almost every meal and baking at least once a week, only to feel frustrated with my inconsistent blood sugar.
 I felt confused, because I had always been told that "home cooking" is the best for your blood sugar.
 "You'll know what's in your food," they said.
 I soon realized that my concept of home cooking was likely quite different from what my original doctors had in mind.

 There was no other way to end this post than with a picture of me as a kid holding a bagel the size of my head.